Foster Cat Program

 Cats needing foster homes

-- Kittens and young cats that require more socialization than available at the shelter.
+- Cats that require more socialization than available at the shelter.

 - Older or senior cats that will be more comfortable in a home environment.